janick3110/IPoAC-JavaEdition/README.md

 This is a game, where the player can play as a tycoon, who transmitts data over animals.
 This is a reference to the so called IPoAC-protocol after [RFC1149](https://datatracker.ietf.org/doc/html/rfc1149).
-Currently, there are existing two types of animals: birds and mammals (which are reduced to animals which have hooves).
-The progress and future ideas can be seen under [this](https://trello.com/b/5Aa7svzA/ipoat) website, where we show what we're currently doing.
+Currently, there are existing two types of animals: birds and mammals.
 It may not be always the latest version, but it should give you some ideas on what we're currently working.

 The game is a sole command-based game.
 The player has to enter his commandMap, which are explained down below.
 There is also a HELP-command in-game to explain the commandMap.
 All commandMap are case-insensitive, but names have to be correct.

 ## Game Principle